bkielbasa/developer20/content/post/pprof-part1-quick-start/index.md

 ---
-title: "Part 1: pprof Quick Start - Get Profiling in 10 Minutes"
+title: "pprof quick start: profile a Go service in 10 minutes"
 publishdate: 2025-12-01
 summary: "I spent two weeks optimizing a function that accounted for 0.3% of my program's runtime.
 Meanwhile, a JSON call was eating 45% of CPU. pprof would have shown me in seconds."
 categories: